IgorRozani/backpacking/README.md

 ##Accommodation
 * [Couchsurfing](https://www.couchsurfing.com/) - Stay with Locals and Meet Travelers
+* [Airbnb](https://www.airbnb.com) - Live there.
+Book unique homes and experience a city like a local.

 ##Volunteering
 * [WWOOF](http://wwoof.net/) - World Wide Opportunities on Organics Farms